Montana Television Network

 The Montana Television Network (MTN) is a statewide network of CBS affiliates in the U.S. state of Montana.
 It also includes one NBC station.
-All but one of these stations are owned by the E. W. Scripps Company.
+All of these stations are owned by the E. W. Scripps Company.
 In addition, MTN owns the Montana Ag Network, which provides farm and ranch reports on television.

 Established in 1969 in its current form by Montana broadcasting pioneer Joe Sample, MTN was originally conceived as a way to unify Montanans and connect the state's comparatively isolated population centers.
 Between 1971 and 1986, the MTN stations aired hybrid local/network newscasts that consisted of sections of statewide and local news; this approach was abandoned in favor of producing separate local newscasts in each city.
 All of the stations became exclusive CBS affiliates in 1984 and air the same syndicated programming.
 MTN operated under split ownership from 1986 to 1994, when the Billings station was reunited with the rest of the network.
 Expansions in local news in Kalispell and Bozeman, as well as a full entrance into the Helena market and later the purchase of its established commercial station, have grown the network over the last 20 years.

 History

 Skyline Network

 The predecessor to MTN was the Skyline Network, which began in 1958.
 It included KOOK-TV in Billings, KXLF-TV in Butte and its satellite KXLJ-TV in Helena, and KFBB-TV in Great Falls, as well as two Idaho properties, KID-TV in Idaho Falls and KLIX-TV in Twin Falls.
 The network was organized by the owners of KXLF, KID-TV, and KMVT.
-It provided network programming from the three commercial stations in Salt Lake City to southern and eastern Idaho Montana on a series of microwave links; a related company, Skyline Advertisers Sales, provided ad sales services for all of the stations.
+It provided network programming from the three commercial stations in Salt Lake City to southern and eastern Idaho and Montana on a series of microwave links; a related company, Skyline Advertisers Sales, provided ad sales services for all of the stations.
 The stations had varied network affiliations; KXLF-TV, a primary outlet of CBS since 1958, refused to carry the 1962 World Series from NBC in part because doing so would deny any network programs to KFBB in Great Falls, which was not affiliated with NBC.

 KXLJ exited the network in 1960, leaving it without a node in the capital.
 A year later, Sample purchased KXLF-TV.
 In 1969, Sample bought Great Falls's other station, KRTV, which had replaced KFBB in Skyline.